prebid/prebid.github.io/dev-docs/modules/browsiRtdProvider.md

 Implementation works like this:

-1. Build the Browsi module into the Prebid.js package with
+ 1) Build the Browsi module into the Prebid.js package with:

 ```
 gulp build --modules=browsiRtdProvider&...
 ```

-2. Use `setConfig` to instruct the browser to obtain the viewability data in parallel with the header bidding auction
+2) Use `setConfig` to instruct the browser to obtain the viewability data in parallel with the header bidding auction

 ## Configuration